 - a.
 Initial Investigation Toxicity Reduction Evaluation (TRE) Workplan.
-The Discharger shall submit to the Regional Water Board an Initial Investigation TRE workplan (1-2 pages) within 90 days of the effective date of this permit.
+The Discharger was required tol submit to the Regional Water Board an Initial Investigation TRE workplan (1-2 pages) within 90 days of the May 1, 2014 permit effective date.
 This plan shall describe the steps the permittee intends to follow in the event that toxicity is detected.
 See section V of the Monitoring and Reporting Program (Attachment E) for an overview of Toxicity Reduction Evaluation (TRE) requirements. - b.
 Mixing Zone Study Work Plan.
-The Discharger shall develop and submit to the Los Angeles Regional Water Board for review a work plan detailing how the Discharger will conduct a Mixing Zone Study, within 90 days after the adoption of this permit.
+The Discharger was required to develop and submit to the Los Angeles Regional Water Board for review a work plan detailing how the Discharger will conduct a Mixing Zone Study, within 90 days of the March 6, 2014 permit adoption date.
 The study should include monitoring upstream of the discharge point, directly above the discharge location, at the boundary of the Zone of Initial Dilution as defined using the modeling results, and outside the Zone of Initial Dilution for the list of constituents included in Attachment E, Section VIII.A.1 - c.
 Sediment Loading Study Work Plan.
-The Discharger shall develop and submit to the Los Angeles Regional Water Board for review a plan detailing how the Discharger will conduct a sediment loading study, within 90 days after the adoption of this permit.
+The Discharger was required to develop and submit to the Los Angeles Regional Water Board for review a plan detailing how the Discharger will conduct a sediment loading study, within 90 days of the March 6, 2014 permit adoption date.
 The study is to monitor the concentrations of constituents present in the sediment inside and outside of the mixing zone.
 The sampling must target all constituents present in the discharge that bioaccumulate in the tissue of aquatic life that may be present in the area.